skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "He means to taunt me, by flaunting this traitor in front of me.
-Believing that I will not move against one who comes to parlay, that I would not dare kill an emmisary.
+Believing that I will not move against one who comes to parlay, that I would not dare kill an emissary.
 Mordan remembers me from long ago, but my nature has changed since last we faced one another."

 Eomer smiles, "Well, I kinda already promised to kill him a while